edcarp/edcarp.github.io/AccessibilityStatementEdCarp.md

 ### How accessible this website is

-We know some parts of this website are not fully accessible:
+We know some parts of this website are not fully accessible and we are working on this.
+We welcome feed-back with that respect.
+Please see contact details below.

-* Presentations provided by third parties are supplied in Powerpoint and PDF formats and may not be fully accessible, and we do not provide a text-only summary
-* Some parts of this website have very low contrast between foreground and background

 ### Feedback and contact information